dphun123/CSC365ExerciseDiary/peer_review_response.md

   - Not implemented.
 We wanted to allow users to make their own routines in their diaries.
 For example: "Push", "Pull", "Legs" would be a valid routine and each one represents a day.

 ## Schema/API Design

+### Issue #2

+- Currently the goal_reps and goal_weight is stored alongside each Entry.
+But I think that a lot of people would like to set a goal and have that carry forward to all their entries, instead of entering a goal each time.

+  - Implemented. create_entry uses most recent goal values.
+Has error checking for the first entry needing goal values.

+- Expose an actual date, instead of just arbitrary strings, might help keep everything consistent.
+Since I might want to have a gym diary, but I have to include every date when creating the diary and I might not have a routine that can nicely fit.
+I might just want to know when exactly I did an exercise.

+  - Implemented.
+Diaries and entries now have created_at.

+- When creating a new diary, there's an option to have it be a copy of an existing diary.
+I think it makes sense to extract this into its own route (maybe /diary/copy), just so we do not need to always specify NULL for a new entry.

+  - Not implemented.
+We decided to scrap the endpoint.

+- Add usernames/emails + passwords to your design.
+Since your ER diagram shows users with just a Name and ID, but we can spoof users pretty easily by trying other IDs, so integrating a email + (hashed) password would help to keep the users' diary entries secure.

+  - Implemented.
+We used supabase auth to save emails and passwords when users signup and FastAPI auth form and supabase to authenticate users.
+All diary and entry endpoints are authorized by logging in.

+- The users table also seems to have not made it into the schema.
+It would be nice to keep track of which diaries belong to which users.

+  - Not implemented.
+We keep users saved with supabase auth, which is separate from the tables.

+- Get Exercise Recommendations only includes 1 weight and reps for all exercises.
+It would be nice to be able to recommend a weight and rep goal for each exercise.

+  - Not implemented.
+We decided to only have an exercise search endpoint.

+- Instead of looking at a specific date for the last exercise, it would be nice to just find the last time I did a specific exercise.

+  - Implemented somewhat. get_previous allows users to find their most recent filled entry for an exercise on a specific day in a specific diary.

+- Your design currently doesn't track how long a user spent on an exercise, which was documented in your Exceptions.

+  - Not implemented.
+We scrapped that.

+- Currently the diary does not record which user created it.

+  - Fixed.
+Diaries are linked to users.

+- Almost all columns in your schema are allowed to be null, which could be non-null for some.
+For Ex, the day_id for entry.
+We do need to know when a specific entry happened.

+  - Fixed.

+- Consider having each entry associated directly with a diary, as someone might not have a defined date for each time they go to a gym.
+(They didn't setup a date per Weekday when creating a diary).

+  - Not implemented.
+It would mess up some endpoints.

+- Consider adding another entity for body parts since some exercises will exercise the same body part, it would be nice to model this in the relationships between the entities.
+It will also help with normalization because then we don't have any repeated information.

+  - Not sure.

+- There are a few syntax issues with your schema.sql.
+There are semicolons on line 51 and after a few insert statements.
+The table definition order causes some errors due to foreign key references being undefined.

+  - Fixed.
+The ordering of table creation is now correct.

+- Consider adding a route so that a user may add their own custom exercises.
+  - Not implemented.
+We wanted a foreign key relation.

+### Issue #7

+- Consider separating the DDL (creating the tables) with the DML (inserts) into different scripts for better readability.

+  - Fixed.
+We now only have the insert for the exercise table, removing the different flows.

+- Implement the users class that is specified in the ERD, and pass those credentials in as parameters to the entry entities to reflect which diary/entries belong to which user.

+  - Implemented somewhat.
+We used supabase auth instead.
+Diaries are linked to users.

+- Add additional attributes to the user class than what is in the ERD that would make them unique.
+For example emails, phone numbers, password, etc. with a unique constraint.

+  - Implemented.
+Users are differentiated by email.

+- Add a foreign key constraint of the diary_id to the users table if implemented so diaries can be associated with which user created them.

+  - Not implemented.
+Used supabase auth.

+- Try adding comments to the schema.sql to better document what each table represents.

+  - Not sure.
+Can see what tables represent already?

+- Many columns of the entry table seem to be nullable, but I think it makes more sense for weight and/or reps to have to have a value when adding an entry

+  - Fixed somewhat.
+We wanted them to be nullable because we have entry creation and entry edits accessing the same row.

+- Consider modifying the delete diary endpoint to not actually delete that diary from the DB, but maybe add another column that indicates deletion and set that to True when deleted.
+This way, there is available history for the user if they accidentally delete a diary or other cases.

+  - Not implemented.
+Don't care about logging.

+- Avoid using just null as default type, and explicitly have a default type.

+  - Implemented somewhat.
+Again, we wanted some values to be nullable, and a value like 0 would be valid, so there is nothing to default to that makes sense.

+- In the entries table, foreign keys are allowed to be null, but I think they should be modified to be: day_id BIGINT NOT NULL, exercise_id BIGINT NOT NULL,

+  - Fixed.

+- An idea that would be cool to implement are enum categories of exercise types like cardio, push, pull, etc.

+  - Implemented.
+We used this multiple times for the exercise search endpoint.

+- Modify the endpoints to ensure they are all returning in JSON format.
+  - Fixed.

+### Issue #10

+- New diary does not actually take in three strings for user_id, days, and copy_id as specified in api doc

+  - Not implemented.
+We decided to scrap copying.

+- The string value that /diary takes in could be improved with a datestring instead of a string
+  - Not implemented.
+We wanted users to be able to have custom days such as "Push", "Pull", and "Legs".
+- Day table take in date_time instead of ::text
+  - Not implemented.
+See above.
+- Days of the week should have more info and the date should be logged instead because the day can be gotten from that information
+  - Not sure.
+- Edit entry still returns ok if entry may or may not exist
+  - Fixed.
+Added error checking.
+- Day string in GET /diary/{diary_id}/{day} should be of type datestring
+- /diary/{diary_id}{exercises} (GET) does not exist

+  - Not implemented.
+We scrapped that.

+- Rename diary to user_id and link user_id with name.
+Don’t need many diaries for one user.
+Associate goals, weights, info in different tables with relation to a user_id
+  - Implemented somewhat.
+Users can have multiple diaries and are linked by email.
+- Change get exercise for a day to get most recent weights and possibly add most recent weights for exercises with respect to a exercise group
+  - Implemented. get_previous gets the latest filled entry for each exercise for a specific day in a specific diary.
+- Separate goal_weights and goal_reps from reps and weight.
+The goal should be put in separately so they can work towards it as they upload their reps and weight
+  - Fixed.
+- /diary/{diary_id}/{day}/{exercise} days should not be used to look up a goal.
+A goal should be associated with a user/diary_id and the goal can contain goal weight, exercise, and date to reach it by.
+If you need the day of
+  - Not implemented.
+It makes sense if you are doing the same exercises on each day, but you can just make a 1 day routine then.
+- Delete always returns ok even for things i’ve previously deleted or for negative ids that I don’t think would be in the table
+  - Fixed
+- No information should be updated and things should be ledgerized so users can see their history
+  - Not implemented.